ZetaDaemon/bl-sdk-mods/FarmCounter/README.md

 You will need to download [User Feedback](https://bl-sdk.github.io/mods/UserFeedback/) for this to work.

 ### v1.1
-Added a manual display mode that writes the farm counter to a text file inside the mod folder for use with overlays in OBS and such.
+Added a manual display mode that writes the farm counter to a text file inside the mod folder for use with overlays in OBS and such, also added a toggle to let you choose if the counter is hidden on the main menu or not.

 ### v1.0
 Initial Release.